Saturday, January 1, 2022

 “We promise to offer a high standard of fresh & flavorful food made with seasonal, limited & local, high-quality ingredients, all at a reasonable price.”

 The promise remains I will just be tweaking the service a bit to take a little stress off the kitchen.
-Pizzas and Pasta will stay the same; fewer “special” entrees, but beautiful and delicious platings.
+Pizzas and pasta will stay the same; fewer “special” entrees, but beautiful and delicious platings.

-Our first week back was so successful; I am so grateful to see so many familiar faces!
+Our first week back was so successful; I am so grateful to see many familiar faces!
 It was like a 1000-pound weight lifted off my shoulders.

 Many of you stopped to chat with me to offer encouragement and compliments to my team.
 There are not enough words to express how far a few nice words go.
 We have been through a lot together, and when you go from a staff of 20 to 7, everyone feels it.